Marisa Mackle

 Marisa Mackle (born c.
-1973) is a romance novelist of over 13 books who also writes for children.
+1973) is a journalist and romance novelist of over 13 books who also writes for children.

 Life and work

 Born in Armagh, Northern Ireland about 1973, Mackle now lives in Dublin, Ireland.
 She was educated in Mount Anville in Dublin before travelling Europe for several years.
 She became an air hostess and a receptionist and has used her experiences in her novels.
 She began writing in hotels while working as an air hostess.
 Her first novel was successful and today she writes both books and articles, including for the Herald.
 Her novels are mostly romance novels however she also writes for children.

 She has two sisters and is vegan.
 She has one son Gary.